-Last Updated on July 1, 2020 by CryptoCreed
+Last Updated on December 28, 2020 by cryptocreed

 MyEtherWallet isn’t a standard Web Wallet.
 It doesn’t enable you to create an account & to store your Ether on their servers; they essentially permit you to make a wallet, which is yours to store & keeps safe & to communicate your transactions on the blockchain through their full node.
 In this guide, I will guild you on how to create MyEtherWallet & how to send a transaction, both online & offline.